Effective Minute Taking

-Those wishing to improve their skills in minute taking to produce effective minutes for meetings from local up to board level, as well as HR disciplinary meetings.
+Those wishing to improve their skills in producing effective minutes for meetings-from local up to board level-as well as HR and disciplinary meetings.

 You may want to bring a sample of minutes you have produced to review and refer to on the day.

 Upon completion of the course, the delegates will receive a certificate of attendance.